aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/validations/get-validation-from-a-worksheet/_index.md

 ---
-title: "Get a worksheet validation by index from an Excel worksheet"
+title: "Aspose.Cells Cloud API – Get Worksheet Validation by Index (v3.0)"
 second_title: "Document"
 linktitle: "Get"
 type: docs
 url: /validations/get/
 aliases: [/get-validation-from-a-worksheet/]
-keywords: "Aspose.Cells Cloud, worksheet validation API, get validation by index, Excel REST API, Aspose.Cells SDK"
+keywords: "Aspose.Cells Cloud, worksheet validation, API, get validation, Excel, REST API, v3.0, SDK"
-description: "Retrieve a worksheet validation by its zero‑based index from an Excel workbook using Aspose.Cells Cloud API (v3.0).
-Includes cURL example, response schema, error codes, and SDK snippets for C#, Java, Python, and more."
+description: "Retrieve a specific worksheet validation by its zero‑based index using Aspose.Cells Cloud REST API (v3.0).
+Includes cURL request, full response schema, error‑code guide, and SDK examples for C#, Java, Python, and more."
 weight: 10
 ---

-This REST API retrieves a worksheet validation by its index on an Excel worksheet.
+Use this REST API to retrieve a worksheet validation by its index on an Excel worksheet.
 Before calling the endpoint, obtain a JWT token via the `/connect/token` endpoint and include it in the `Authorization` header as `Bearer <jwt token>`.

 ## REST API